0mgABear/typescript/readme.md

 - if there's duplicate code, can consider using Interfaces!
 - when using an OR ("|") operator, Ts will only allow us to access / use properties if it exists on both Types!
 - A value can have multiple types if it fulfills the requirement of a Interface (e.g type User and type Mappable)
+- Implements: We want to make sure a sub-class satisfy all the requirements / properties of the interface.
+This allows for better error and code checking.
+- Using implements tells Ts to help us satisfy the requirements of a particular interface.
+Ts does additional checking and can point us to the true source of the error.
+- Implements is optional!
+But it helps us , helps other engineers for better code clarity.
+It allows Ts to help us better pinpoint the source of errors better!

 # Section 10: More on Design Patterns

+- tsconfig.json : Ts compiler configuration file that customises how the compiler behaves.
+- to create a tsconfig.json file: tsc --init
+- to create a package.json file: npm init -y
+- tsc -w : watch all the files within the root directory : any time the code is changed, compiler will automatically recompile and stick it into the output directory.
+- npm packages used: nodemon & concurrently
+- node reruns Node any time a file changes inside the project

+Bubble Sort Algorithm Used for this particular section.

+- after first iteration, greatest element is guaranteed to be on RHS
+- in future iterations, will not have to consider the last element
+- not the fastest! not recommended to use, only specifically for this project
+- every string has an ASCII value, can be found out via charCodeAt.
+Comparison of strings behind the scenes uses these numbers.

+## Type Guards:

+- check on a particular variable, clarify the type of value we are going to be working with
+- by clarifying the type we are working with, it restores access to all the different properties associated with the original type, instead of just the common methods when working with a union.

 # Section 11 : Reusable Code